TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.robotparser.rst

 .. class:: RobotFileParser(url='')

-   This class provides methods to read, parse and answer questions about the :file:`robots.txt` file at *url*.
+   This kundi provides methods to read, parse and answer questions about the :file:`robots.txt` file at *url*.

    .. method:: set_url(url)